The Essential Guide to Afternoon Tea in London

 Afternoon tea at The Ritz is priced at £54 per person and is an ideal venue for celebrating special occasions.
 If you choose to dine here, you'll have to adhere to a dress code, even for afternoon tea - so no jeans allowed and men must wear a jacket and a tie.

 After months of trying, I finally managed to get a booking at this extremely popular tea!
 Being themed around my favourite childhood Disney film, I had high hopes for the menu and was interested in seeing their execution.
-Upon arrival my first thoughts were that the Town House Hotel is beautiful, with tasteful decor and a cosy room featuring familiar faces; Lumière and Cogsworth.
+Upon arrival my first thoughts were that the Town House is beautiful, with tasteful decor and a cosy room featuring familiar faces; Lumière and Cogsworth.

 The afternoon tea includes a first course of savoury foods - I won't ruin it and go into too much detail but it's a nice way to kick things off.
 The presentation of the table and food is brilliant, a lot of effort and planning has gone into the menu and it pays off.
 You do get very full eating a savoury course before the sandwiches and cakes, but it's very good value.
 The service was spot on and the waiter took time to explain each food item to us in detail.
 Surprisingly, there were no scones - super strange for an afternoon tea!
 Overall, this whimsical tea is a must for Beauty and The Beast fans and features some extra surprises which I still won't reveal.